JamesPreston1993/csrf-victim/README.md

 CSRF Victim Page
 ================
-This is a web page that will send a attack as a victim to a CSRF attack.
+This is a web page that will act as a victim to a CSRF attack.

 How to use